 B Lab: I love that you have done that.
 As a small team, it’s a lot of work to do the documentation required for the assessment and then also to open source that – you’re doing a lot of businesses a world of good.

 Best for the World recognises B Corps with exceptional work in any of the five impact areas of the B Impact Assessment: community, customers, environment, governance, and workers.
 Their score has placed them in the top 5% of B Corps for their size in that impact area.

-Congratulations to the Harvey team for being recognised as Best for the World in Community.
-Check out the Best for the World 2021 lists here.
+Congratulations to Harvey for making the Best for the World 2021 list for Community.

 Interviews have been edited for clarity & length.